-- General arrangements showing the locations of the following: - Hazardous areas - Cargo tanks with adjacent cofferdams - Full particulars of the intended cargo or cargoes and its properties - Cargo hatches and other openings to cargo tanks - Doors, hatches and other openings to pump rooms and other hazardous spaces - Ventilation ducts and openings to pump rooms and other hazardous spaces - Doors, air locks, hatches hinged scuttles which can be opened, and other openings to non-hazardous spaces adjacent to cargo area - Cargo pipes above the deck with loading and discharging connections - Vent pipes for cargo tanks - Plans for the following pumps and piping system arrangements: - Cargo piping system including drawings showing details such as expansion elements and flange connections (pipe joints) - Bilge piping systems in pump room, cofferdams, and pipe tunnels within the cargo area - Cargo heating systems - Procedures and calculations of cooling down, loading and unloading operations - Plans for the following equipment and systems as applicable - Pressure vacuum valves or high velocity vent valves, details and installation of safety valves and relevant calculations of their relieving capacity - Arrangement and capacity of ventilation system in the cargo area - Fan rotating parts and casing - Portable ventilators - Arrangement of inert gas supply if applicable. - Plans of electrical installations, listing the following particulars - Drawings showing location of all electrical equipment in hazardous areas - List of certified safe equipment - One-line diagram for intrinsically safe circuits and data - Maintenance manual for electrical installations in hazardous areas
+- General arrangements showing the locations of the following: - Cargo areas as defined in 5-2-3/5.1 and also 7 meter boundaries from cargo area as defined in 5-2-3/9.5.2. - Hazardous areas - Cargo tanks with adjacent cofferdams - Full particulars of the intended cargo or cargoes and its properties - Cargo hatches and other openings to cargo tanks - Doors, hatches and other openings to pump rooms and other hazardous spaces - Ventilation ducts and openings to pump rooms and other hazardous spaces - Doors, air locks, hatches hinged scuttles which can be opened, and other openings to non-hazardous spaces adjacent to cargo area - Cargo pipes above the deck with loading and discharging connections - Vent pipes for cargo tanks - Plans for the following pumps and piping system arrangements: - Cargo piping system including drawings showing details such as expansion elements and flange connections (pipe joints) - Bilge piping systems in pump room, cofferdams, and pipe tunnels within the cargo area - Cargo heating systems - Procedures and calculations of cooling down, loading and unloading operations - Plans for the following equipment and systems as applicable - Pressure vacuum valves or high velocity vent valves, details and installation of safety valves and relevant calculations of their relieving capacity - Arrangement and capacity of ventilation system in the cargo area - Fan rotating parts and casing - Portable ventilators - Arrangement of inert gas supply if applicable. - Plans of electrical installations, listing the following particulars - Drawings showing location of all electrical equipment in hazardous areas - List of certified safe equipment

-- Arrangement and specifications of fixed fire extinguishing systems - Diagrams of fire and gas detection and alarm systems - Documents for the control and monitoring system - Cargo tank level measurement system - Cargo tank overflow protection system - Cargo valves and pump control and monitoring system - Inert gas control and monitoring system if applicable
+- One-line diagram for intrinsically safe circuits and data - Maintenance manual for electrical installations in hazardous areas - Documents for fire protection - Arrangement and specifications of fixed fire extinguishing systems - Diagrams of fire and gas detection and alarm systems - Documents for the control and monitoring system - Cargo tank level measurement system - Cargo tank overflow protection system - Cargo valves and pump control and monitoring system - Inert gas control and monitoring system if applicable